 While these 15 Sauces for Salmon add big flavor to simple salmon recipes, any of these seasoning blends will do just as good of a job and are easier to put together.
 Give any of them a try when you want to add restaurant-quality flavor to any salmon recipe:

-If you loved this salmon dry rub I would appreciate it so much if you would give this recipe a star review!
+If you loved this salmon dry rub recipe, I would appreciate it so much if you would leave a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.